GrainedCube2214/SimpleTkinterSQLDashboard/README.md

 This Dashboard was made using Figma and converted to Tkinter using the Tkinter Designer Module https://github.com/ParthJadhav/Tkinter-Designer

+Note: The UI design alone was made on figma.

 Initial Requirements:
 Please make sure to have mysql with username: root, password:0000 and a database called python.
 Create a table fruits: